gnemtsov/ab-app/README.md

 If you need to use a formatter, try to use frontend formatter.
 It is executed on the frontend and only for whose column cells that are currently rendered on a page.

-Use backend formatters only if there is no other options.
+Use backend formatters only if there are no other options.
 Backend formatters are executed on the backend and for all column cells at once.

 ## Core table component